DUAL DIAGNOSIS

 Common Symptoms of ADHD

-There are three sub-specifications for ADHD: predominantly inattentive presentation, predominantly hyperactive impulsive presentation, and combined presentation.[5]
+There are three sub-specifications for ADHD: predominantly inattentive presentation, predominantly hyperactive-impulsive presentation, and combined presentation.[5]
 ADHD involves an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.

 People with ADHD experience the following symptoms: